Jnunez411/petch/README.md

 ## Troubleshooting

 - **Database connection errors:** Verify that PostgreSQL is running and your credentials in the `JDBC_POSTGRES_URI` are correct
-- **Port conflicts:** If the default ports are in use, you can configure different ports in the application configuration files
+- **Port conflicts:** If the default ports are in use, you can kill existing processes: `fuser -k 3000/tcp`
-- **Build errors:** Ensure you have the correct versions of Java, Maven, and Node.js installed
+- **Build errors:** Ensure you have the correct versions of Java, Maven, and Bun installed